-- To have hands-on experience in Data Analysis using Python. - At the end of this course students will be able to analyze data efficiently using Python. - 1.
-Write a Python program for Data Preprocessing - 2.
+- 1. Write a Python program for Data Preprocessing - 2.
 Implementing A prior algorithm in Python - 3.
 Implementing Linear Regression using Python - 4.
 Implementing Multiple Linear Regression in Python - 5.
 Implementing Logistic Regression in Python - 6.
 Implementing Nearest Neighbors in Python - 7.
 Implementing Decision Tree in Python - 8.
 Write a Python Program to perform Linear Search - 9.
 Write a Python Program to perform Binary Search - 10.
 Write a Python Program to perform Merge sort - 11.
 Write a Python Program to selection sort - 12.
 Write a Python Program to perform insertion sort - 13.
 Implement and demonstrate the FIND-S algorithm for finding the most specific hypothesis based on a given set of training data samples.
-Read the training data from a CSV file. - 14.
+Read the training data from a .CSV file. - 14.
 For a given set of training data examples stored in a .CSV file, implement and demonstrate the Candidate-Elimination algorithm to output a description of the set of all hypotheses consistent with the training examples - 15.
 Write a program to demonstrate the working of the decision tree based ID3 algorithm.
 Use an appropriate data set for building the decision tree and apply this knowledge to classify a new sample.

-SOFT SKILL - 3 DATA VISUALIZATION TOOL
+SOFT SKILL - 3

+DATA VISUALIZATION TOOL

-SUBJECT CODE: 20PGSL405 SOFT SKILL MARKS: 100 SEMESTER : III CREDITS: 2 TOTAL No. OF HOURS: 30
+SUBJECT CODE: 20PGSL405 SOFT SKILL MARKS: 100 SEMESTER : III CREDITS: 2 No. OF HOURS PER WEEK: 2